 Those who paid education expenses (namely tuition) for themselves, their spouses, or their dependents can deduct up to $4,000.
 You can only claim the deduction if your gross income is $80,000 or less for single filers and $160,000 or less for joint filers.
 To claim the deduction, you need to complete two tax forms: Schedule 1 and Form 8917, Tuition and Fees Deduction.
 You do not need to itemize to claim the tuition and fees deduction.

-You can claim the LLC for tuition and similar expenses from undergraduate courses, in addition to graduate courses and professional degree courses.
+You can claim the lifetime learning credit for tuition and similar expenses from undergraduate courses, in addition to graduate courses and professional degree courses.
 Unlike other education credits, the LLC also covers the cost of classes that help you learn or improve job skills.
 There’s no limit to how many years you can claim it.
 The LLC is only worth up to $2,000 per tax return and you must have at least $10,000 of expenses to receive the full credit.
-Your gross income must also be less than $68,000 if you’re a single filer, or $136,000 if you’re a joint filer.
+Your gross income must also be less than $69,000 if you’re a single filer, or $138,000 if you’re a joint filer.
 You can claim the LLC by completing Form 8863, Education Credits (American Opportunity and Lifetime Learning Credits).

 Certain school teachers can deduct up to $250 for money they spent on classroom supplies or on professional development courses related to the curriculum they teach.
-You can qualify if you’re a K-12 teacher, counselor or principal.
-A teacher’s aide may also qualify if they worked in a school for at least 900 hours during a school year.
+In 2021, educators can also deduct unreimbursed expenses for protective items to stop the spread of COVID-19.
+Eligible items include face masks, hand sanitizer, disposable gloves, and other items recommended by the CDC.
+You can qualify for this deduction if you’re a K-12 teacher, counselor, aide or principal who worked in a school for at least 900 hours during a school year.
 Use Form 1040 Schedule 1 to claim this deduction.

 You can deduct moving expenses on your taxes if you’re an active-duty member of the U.S. Armed Forces and you had to move because of a permanent change of station.
 (If you’re filing back taxes, this deduction was available to non-military members before 2018.)
-To claim this deduction in 2019, fill out IRS Form 3903 and Schedule 1.
+To claim this deduction for 2020, fill out IRS Form 3903 and Schedule 1.